amineross/melbourne-housing-ml/README.md

 1. Clone this repository to your local machine.
 2. Open the `housing.ipynb` notebook in JupyterLab or Jupyter Notebook.
 3. Run each cell in the notebook to reproduce the analysis and results.

+## Acknowledgments
+- Special thanks to DanB (@dansbecker) on Kaggle for providing the dataset, which is a crucial part of this analysis.
+The dataset can be found [here](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot).